 Effective 1 July 2019, if you have not contributed to your account for more than 16 continuous months, your cover may be switched off.
-Making a contribution will mean your cover continues, however you can opt-in to have your cover continue regardless.
+Making a contribution will mean your cover continues, however you can opt-in to have your cover continue regardless of your contribution activity.